 I've learned that these intrusive thoughts are our brains' coping mechanism for fear.
 They distract us from the anxiety we are feeling in real life with a fictitious event we can focus on instead.
 This is your brain's way of trying to help you with the anxiety you're experiencing in real life.
 It's as if your brain is telling you, "Look, I know you're afraid, but it could be worse, so whatever is going on isn't that bad."

 Believe it or not, my childhood monsters have followed me into adulthood, and I still see them when I get anxious.
 Because I've been experiencing them for so long, I've mostly become numb to their effects.
 However, I do pay attention when these intrusive thoughts surface, as it's an indication that my anxiety is off the charts and I need to stop and assess myself.

 I've opened up about it to only a few of my closest friends; one has anxiety and confirmed that she herself experiences the same thing.
-She thought she was crazy like me and didn't dare tell a soul for fear of judgement and ridicule.
+She thought there was something wrong with her, like I did, and didn't dare tell a soul for fear of judgment and ridicule.
 It was relieving to both her and me that we were not alone.

 If you struggle with intrusive thoughts, share them.
-The more we share these experiences, the better we can understand ourselves and others and the more we can help each other.
-Know you are not alone and you are not crazy.
+The more we share these experiences, the better we can understand ourselves and others and the more we can help one another.
+Know you are not alone.

-For resources and information about intrusive thoughts, please visit Mind and Anxiety UK
+For resources and information about intrusive thoughts, please visit the Anxiety & Depression Association of America.